Jingo88/Tutorial-Launch_Node.js_Apps_on_Digital_Ocean/README.md

 * You don't need to check of anything in Available Settings
 * Select Ubuntu
 * Do not add SSH keys
+* Digital Ocean will send you an e-mail with the initial login information

 #### <a name=dns>DNS - Adding your domain name</a>